 mathematical order can be found practically everywhere, in any random

-ancient artifacts shall be presumed to be devoid of intention.
+ancient artifacts shall be presumed to be devoid of intent.

 order in the monkey figure.

 figure on the pampa from commercial pilots in 1952,

 some years after her arrival to Nazca.
 It became her favorite

-figure, and she ascribed it special
+figure, and she ascribed it special significance, therefore,

 of it should be especially meticulous:

-the pampa, lead unendingly from one thing to
+the pampa, lead unendingly from one thing to another."

 Anyway, it looks like my present copy is sufficiently